EU takes on US, China over clean tech in Davos

 "Someone has to take this leadership and take this decision to support Ukraine because the tanks become a very strategic factor of this war, especially now," he added.

-The WEF has returned to its traditional wintry date after three years of COVID-19 disruptions that forced the Swiss foundation to hold virtual meetings and delay its in-person meeting last year until May.
+The WEF has returned to its traditional wintry date after three years of Covid disruptions that forced the Swiss foundation to hold virtual meetings and delay its in-person meeting last year until May.

-Liu's visit marked a high-profile return for China after Beijing lifted travel curbs last week following three years of COVID-19 restrictions, which limited the country's attendance at last year's WEF.
+Liu´s visit marked a high-profile return for China after Beijing lifted travel curbs last week following three years of Covid restrictions, which limited the country´s attendance at last year´s WEF.

 "We very much welcome international friends to come to China," Liu said.